-According to federal guidelines, those who may qualify for the Lifeline Program, also known by the moniker “Government Phone,” includes those whose income falls into certain poverty bracket guidelines and those who receive assistance through programs such as Medicaid, Supplemental Nutrition Assistance Program (SNAP), or the Veterans and Survivors Pension Benefit program.
+According to federal guidelines, those who may qualify for the Lifeline Program, also known as the “Government Phone,” includes those whose income falls into certain poverty bracket guidelines and those who receive assistance through programs such as Medicaid, Supplemental Nutrition Assistance Program (SNAP/Food Stamps), or the Veterans Pension and Survivors Benefit program.

-Information provided by fcc.gov notes that, “Lifeline typically provides up to a $9.25 monthly discount on service for eligible low-income subscribers.
+Information provided by the Federal Communications Commission (FCC) on fcc.gov notes that “Lifeline typically provides up to a $9.25 monthly discount on service for eligible low-income subscribers.
 Subscribers may receive a Lifeline discount on either a wireline or a wireless service, but they may not receive a discount on both services at the same time.
 Lifeline also supports broadband Internet access service and broadband-voice bundles.
-FCC rules prohibit more than one Lifeline service per household.”
+The FCC rules prohibit more than one Lifeline service per household.”

 So how does Assist Wireless and the “Bring Your Own Device” come into play with the Lifeline Program?